Day four on the trail was one rich in encounters.

 The walk to the Stappitzersee was especially pleasant on this sunny morning.
 There were terrific views of the mountains all around, some of which were connected to the valley by cablecar.
 Waterfalls and mountain streams gushed down from high above, swollen by the night’s rain.
 It was a terrific morning to be out and about.

 We reached the lake after about an hour.
 Unfortunately, we weren’t able to learn much about it because the information boards at the visitors’ centre were being renovated.
 Even so, it was a magnificent setting with the mountains reflected in the calm waters.

 We then headed back down to Mallnitz, this time on the other side of the valley.
 Another pleasant walk and not at all tiring.
 On arriving back in the village, we stopped off at the Kneipp bath at the information point to give our feet a treat.
-These facilities can often be found in Austria and consist of a cold bath for the feet and arms and a series of stone and gravel paths to walk on to stimulate the feet.
+These facilities can often be found in Austria and consist of a cold bath for the feet and arms and a series of stone and gravel paths to walk on to stimulate the circulation.
 Even though we had only walked 10 kilometres by that point, this was a welcome treat,

 Emma, whom we had met in Stall, had emailed us to let us know that the trail from Mallnitz to Obervellach was blocked from time to time, with a number of detours in place.
 As a result, we set off back along the Mallnitzer Landstrasse from the previous day.
 It was interesting to do this as the views ahead were those we’d had behind us the day before and we discovered a number of peaks that had been in the clouds on our way up.